 Sometimes we struggle to get started because the problem seems too big.
-While embedding learning in the flow of work may have some challenges for your team, here are some simple ways to get started.
+While embedding learning into their flow of work may have some challenges for your team, here are some simple ways to get started.

 Add a search box in the applications learners use every day such as Salesforce or Slack and allow them to easily search your learning library.

 Xyleme Content Delivery Service (CDS) Search API allows you to embed a Search Box anywhere you want.
 Searches can be refined by learner attributes such as role or region to filter search results to those most relevant to them.